 The term "Roadie" used to bring to mind an image of a large, probably smelly, usually hairy, and possibly drunk man hauling road cases and groupies around.
 Nowadays, while these types are still to be found, the road crew are usually skilled or specialized technicians, and many are female.
 They still work very hard, for long hours, and are often underpaid because labels and management don't always see it as a real job.

 It is not a glamorous job.
 A roadie is there to make the shows happen, make the band sound / look good and ideally not even be noticed by the audience during the concert.
-Most of the work is in preparation, especially for tour, production and stage managers.
+Most of the work is done in preparation, especially for tour, production and stage managers.

 Road crew quotes: